neillturner/puppet_roles_hiera_parameters/README.md

 Module Calling
 ==============

-Settingthe roles to base and webserver will result in calls to the modules called base and webserver and running the init.pp manifest.
+Setting the roles to base and webserver will result in calls to the modules called base and webserver and running the init.pp manifest.
 It is possible to specify a class to called different to the init.pp by setting the role_manifestX to the manifest name.

 for example